N26.com Review 2020 – Pros & Cons of Banking with N26

 There is predominantly positive feedback when it comes to the N26 customer support via phone or live chat.
 The service staff are nice and helpful and it’s easy and fast to reach them.
 Only during peak hours it might take a little longer.
 However, some users reported that support may only respond after several weeks with standard phrases.
 This for sure depends on the topic of the request.
 But we agree that this should never be the case.

-Strong offer – The worldwide payment with the N26 MasterCard without any additional fees distinguishes the N26-Girokonto.
+Strong offer – The worldwide payment with the N26 MasterCard without any additional fees distinguishes the N26 checking account.
 We are also impressed by the free account management and the free cash withdrawals, albeit limited in number.
 In individual cases, the lack of a Girocard could lead to problems.
-Competitors Santander and DKB have no restrictions on cash withdrawals and also offer genuine credit cards with no foreign charges, so these are even stronger offers.
+Competitors Santander and DKB have no restrictions on cash withdrawals and also offer genuine credit cards with no foreign charges.